NicholasNagy/SOEN343Component/README.md

 At this point, the server should be running on port 4200 (obligatory for our CORS setup), and you should be able to view the webserver on port 4200.

+<h2>Using the System</h2>

+For a user manual on using the System, check out our [wiki](https://github.com/NicholasNagy/SOEN343Component/wiki)